CCDirectLink/CLS/proposals/1/packedMod.md

 #### Any Interpreter tool

 This describes how packed mods should be interpreted.
-This can be used for tools that are showing additional information, change the mod, publish it into a databse or interprete the mod for other purposes.
+This can be used for tools that are showing additional information, change the mod, publish it into a database or interpreted the mod for other purposes.
 This is valid for every action and tool that is not installing the mod.
 Tools that are interpreter and installer at the same time have to combine both parts.
 The part `Installation via Modloader` is only required after triggering the installation.
 The sections 1 and 2 are already done and don't need to be repeated.

 1. Extraction the zipped data and store it in memory
 2. Validate package.json

-What the tool is doing with the mod afterwards is highly sepecific.
+What the tool is doing with the mod afterwards is highly specific.
 This also can be extracting the zipped data and store them on HDD (+R0030).

 ##### Examples